BobbyRaduloff/lowlevelboris/posts/bare-metal-hello-world-you-dont-need-an-os.md

 # Operating System?
 Before we do though, let's talk realy briefly about why our regular programs need an OS to work.
-In short, operating systems abstract away dealing with hardware so that we can focus on what our code should do and not so much how it should tell the CPU to do it.
+In short, operating systems abstract away dealing with hardware so that we can focus on what our code should do and not so much how it should work.
 For example, the C standard-library function `printf` relies on the opearting system to actually write to the terminal.
 The operating system exposed the `write` system call to the developers of the C standard library and they've exposed part of it to you through the `printf` family of functions.